PrestaShop/performance-project/shop/README.md

 ### 3.1/ Prerequisites

-Same as previous task, you need a not to old version of docker running on your environment.
+Same as previous task, you need a not too old version of docker running on your environment.

 You also need a MySQL server, already up and running and configured to accept the shop's connections (either a docker container or a standalone application).